opral/monorepo/inlang/source-code/paraglide/paraglide-astro/README.md

 }
 ```

+## Switching the language

+To switch the language, route to the language of interest.
+For example, to switch to German, route to `/de/page`.

+> The `setLanguageTag` function does not do anything in the Astro adapter.
+See https://github.com/opral/inlang-paraglide-js/issues/187

 ## Passing the Language to the Client

 To save bundle size the integration doesn't ship language detection code to the client.
 Instead, it will read the `lang` attribute on the `<html>` tag.
 Make sure it is set correctly.